-CASE STUDY: CHERWELL PROVIDES CMO WITH SMALL BATCHES OF SPECIALLY FORMULATED BROTH FOR METHOD VALIDATION
+CHERWELL PROVIDES CMO WITH BESPOKE BROTH FOR METHOD VALIDATION

-Contract manufacturing organisation delighted with small batches of specialist broth from Cherwell to validate sterility test, avoiding waste and excess costs with a solution that perfectly fit their needs
+Contract manufacturing organisation delighted with small batches of specialist broth from Cherwell to validate sterility test, avoiding waste and excess costs with a solution that perfectly fits their needs

 CMO challenged with bespoke method validation for antimicrobial preparation

 A UK pharmaceutical fill and finish contract manufacturing organisation (CMO) needed small batches of specially formulated broth for sterility testing method validation of a particular product.

 The nature of the product they were testing rendered it unsuitable for membrane filtration, meaning it required direct inoculation and a bespoke broth formula.

 The CMO microbiologist was advised by their client to try 300ml volumes of tryptic soy broth (TSB) and fluid thioglycollate medium (FTM), each supplemented with 3% Tween® 80 - a non-ionic detergent used for selective protein extraction and isolation of nuclei from mammalian cell lines.

 Initial assessment for method validation revealed they would need 30 - 50 bottles, with a further requirement for 100 bottles of each broth to cover the whole process.

 The contract testing lab advised that their usual approved media suppliers quoted a minimum order of 5000 for bespoke preparations.
 Having to order media in this quantity would incur unnecessarily high costs and also generate a great deal of waste.